-It is a peculiar thing that although under fury of passion a man may fire even upon the back of a defenceless foe, yet no one can offer violence to a man whose arms are raised on high and in whose glance is the level light of fearlessness.
+It is a peculiar thing that although under fury of passion a man may fire even upon the back of a defenceless foe, yet no one can offer violence to a man whose arms are raised on higha nd in whose glance is the level light of fearlessness.
 Moreover, it is safer to face a crowd thus than a single adversary.

 McNamara had seen this psychological trick tried before and now took advantage of it to walk through the press slowly, eye to eye.
 He did it theatrically, for the benefit of the girl, and, as he foresaw, the men fell away before him-all but Glenister, who blocked him, gun in hand.
 It was plain that the persecuted miner was beside himself with passion.
-McNamara came within an arm's-length before pausing.
-Then he stopped and the two stared malignantly at each other, while the girl behind the railing heard her heart pounding in the stillness.
+McNamara stopped and the two stared malignantly at each other, while the girl behind the railing heard her heart pounding in the stillness.
 Glenister raised his hand uncertainly, then let it fall.
 He shook his head, and stepped aside so that the other brushed past and out into the street.